ashksin121/CART/README.md

 ## Components

-* Android app - For collecting data from the patient, using pre-installed sensors
+* Android app - For collecting data from the patient, using pre-installed sensors on the smartphone of the patient.
+The idea of using smartphone as the hardware came because of the COVID19 pandemic as we were not having the hardware required for the project
-* Web platform - For displaying the results of the patient
+* Web platform - For displaying and analyzing the results of the patient

 You can find this project **[here](https://romberg-test.herokuapp.com/)**